"My 9-11 Hero"

 The Palm Harbor 9/11 Memorial Event Committee is comprised of local volunteers who are passionate about ensuring people never forget the tragedies of 9/11/01.
 Each year, the committee holds a memorial event on September 11th at the Curlew Hills Memory Gardens 9/11 Memorial.

-This one-of-a-kind memorial has a 150-pound piece of rusted steel beam, once part of the World Trade Center Towers, as its focal point.
+The 2020 event will be held digitally.
+The one-of-a-kind memorial at Curlew Hills has a 150-pound piece of rusted steel beam, once part of the World Trade Center Towers, as its focal point.
 The memorial is constructed with 30 tons of American granite and features an eternal flame at its base.
 Please visit CurlewHills.com for further information and pictures from previous 9/11 events.

 For further information or questions, please contact Samantha Just at 727.683.1648